Shenandoah Plaza National Historic District: Hangars Two and Three

 In 1940, the US Navy proposed to the US Congress the development of a lighter-than-air station program for anti-submarine patrolling of the coast and harbors.
 Moffett Field's Hangars Two and Three (Mountain View, California) were built at the beginning of WWII for a coastal defense program.
 These hangars are still among the world's largest freestanding unsupported wood structures.

 The original contract was for steel hangars, 960 ft long, 328 ft wide and 190 ft, helium storage and service, barracks for 228 men, a power plant, landing mat, and a mobile mooring mast.
 The Second Deficiency Appropriation Bill for 1941, passed July 3, 1941, changed the authorization to the construction of 8 facilities to accommodate a total of 48 airships (as requested in 1940), but due to steel rations, a total of 17 large wooden hangars were built among 10 LTA bases.

 As finally developed in 1943, LTA facilities in addition to NAS Lakehurst (2) and NAS Moffett Field (2), included NAS South Weymouth (1), NAS Weeksville (1), NAS Glynco (2), Naval Air Station Richmond (3), NAS Houma (1), NAS Hitchcock (1), NAS Santa Ana (2) and NAS Tillamook (2).
 In the initial program, accommodations were provided for six airships at each station.
 This was later increased to twelve at seven of the stations, and to eighteen at NAS Richmond, both as a result of an increase in the authorized strength to 200 airships.

-Seven (7) of the original seventeen (17) of the wooden hangars still exist: Moffett Field (2), Tustin, California (2), Tillamook, Oregon (1), and Lakehurst, New Jersey(2).
+Seven of the original seventeen wooden hangars still exist: Moffett Field (2), Tustin, California (2), Tillamook, Oregon (1), and Lakehurst, New Jersey(2).